Mrs Sultana Miah, Mrs Taylor and Mrs Yasin would like to welcome you to Nursery!

 Your child’s time in Nursery will be organised so that the children can choose from a range of activities and, in doing so, build up their ability to select and complete tasks.
 This is also known as Continuous Provision.
 The children are also helped and encouraged to take part in small and large group activities led by the teachers which introduce them to new experiences and help them to gain new skills, as well as helping them to learn to work with others.

-During the second half of the Summer term, we are launching our new and exciting Learning Challenge Curriculum where the children’s learning will be based around the key question ‘What can I do with water?’
+During this term, we will be following our exciting Learning Challenge Curriculum where the children’s learning will be based around the key question ‘Where does the day go at night?’

 Each week the children will find out about, explore and investigate the following questions –